MerryMartin/surfs_up/README.md

 # surfs_up

 ## Project Overview
 ### I want to open a Surf and Shake shop in Hawaii and my potential investor wants to see some weather analysis for the area before he invests.
-Specifically, I have prepared a temperature analysis for two different months to ensure that temperature fluctuations wouldn't prevent the surf shop would be viable year-round.
+Specifically, I have prepared a temperature analysis for two different months to ensure that temperature fluctuations wouldn't prevent the surf shop from being viable year-round.

 ## Resources
 ### Analysis was done with the following resources: